 A statement that, when a student or employee reports to the institution that the student or employee has been a victim of dating violence, domestic violence, sexual assault or stalking, whether the offense occurred on or off campus, the institution will provide the student or employee a written explanation of the student's or employee's rights and options?

-( ve you provided a statement advising the campus community where law enforcement agency information provided by a state concerning registered sex offenders may be obtained, such as the law enforcement agency with urisdiction for the campus or a computer network address?

-Cri me statistics

-es your annual security report contain statistics reported by year and geographic ation for the following crimes?

-Off enses

-M Iurder and Non-negligent Manslaughter?

-Ianslaughter by Negligence?

-ape?

-ondling?

-icest?

-tatutory Rape?

-obbery?

-ggravated Assault?

-D M urglary?

-rson?

-te Crimes

-Jurder and Non-negligent Manslaughter?

-ondling?

-ncest?

-tatutory Rape?

-obbery?

-A ggravated Assault?

-В urglary?

-M Iotor Vehicle Theft?

-A rson?

-L arceny-Theft?

-$\mathbf{S}$ imple Assault?

-In timidation?

-D estruction/Damage/Vandalism of Property?

-WA Offenses

-omestic Violence?

-ating Violence?

-talking?
+Have you provided a statement advising the campus community where law enforcement agency information provided by a state concerning registered sex offenders may be obtained, such as the law enforcement agency with jurisdiction for the campus or a computer network address?.....

+Crime statistics

+Does your annual security report contain statistics reported by year and geographic location for the following crimes?

+Offenses

+Murder and Non-negligent Manslaughter?

+Manslaughter by Negligence?

+Rape?

+Fondling?

+Incest?

+Statutory Rape?

+Robbery?

+Aggravated Assault?

+Burglary?

+Motor Vehicle Theft?

+Arson?

+Hate Crimes

+Murder and Non-negligent Manslaughter?

+Rape?

+Fondling?

+Incest?

+Statutory Rape?

+Robbery?

+Aggravated Assault?

+Burglary?

+Motor Vehicle Theft?

+Arson?

+Larceny-Theft?

+Simple Assault?

+Intimidation?

+Destruction/Damage/Vandalism of Property?

+Ŧ

+V AWA Offenses

+Domestic Violence?

+$D{1}$

 Arrests and referrals for disciplinary action

 Weapons: Carrying, Possessing, Etc.?

 Drug Abuse Violations?

 Liquor Law Violations?

 IX.
-Report to the Department via the Web-base all institutions. d Data Collection (Chapter 9) Mandatory for
+Report to the Department via the Web-based Data Collection (Chapter 9) Mandatory for all institutions.

 Office/Individual responsible

 Location where documentation is kept

 Date policy and procedure were last updated

-Date policy and procedure were last updated

-Your institution is required to submit the crime e statistics from the annual security report to

-the Department via an annual Web-based data • •

-on-campus student housing facilities, you must

-safety report as well.
+Your institution is required to submit the crime statistics from the annual security report to the Department via an annual Web-based data collection.
+If your institution has one or more on-campus student housing facilities, you must submit the fire statistics from the annual fire safety report as well.

-W 1.
-1.1 W 1.1 1.1

-Have you completed the Web-based data collection ction?
+Have you completed the Web-based data collection?

-X. Missing Student Notification Procedures (Ch anter 10) Mandatory for all institutions with

-on-campus student housing facilities. upter 10) Managery for all institutions with
+X. Missing Student Notification Procedures (Chapter 10) Mandatory for all institutions with on-campus student housing facilities.

 Office/Individual responsible

 Location where documentation is kept

 Date policy and procedure were last updated

-1 7 1

-If a student who lives in on-campus student ho

-24 hours, you have only 24 hours after receiving

-notification procedures.
-You must include you r missing student notification policy and

-procedures in your annual security report.
+If a student who lives in on-campus student housing is determined to have been missing for 24 hours, you have only 24 hours after receiving the report in which to initiate specific notification procedures.
+You must include your missing student notification policy and procedures in your annual security report.

 Does your policy statement do the following?

-Does your poncy statement do the following:

-Indicate a list of titles of the persons of or organizations to which students.

-employees or other individuals sho

-1 7 ·····

-Require that any missing student repo ort must be referred immediately to

-the institution's police or campus s

-absence of an institutional police of

-1 that has jurisdiction in the area?

-C ,

-Contain an option for each student to · · · · · · · · · · · · · · · · · · ·

-persons whom the institution shall •

-determination that the student is m

-determined missing by the instituti

-department, of the local law enforce cement agency?
+Indicate a list of titles of the persons or organizations to which students, employees or other individuals should report that a student has been missing for 24 hours?
+Require that any missing student report must be referred immediately to the institution's police or campus security department, or, in the absence of an institutional police or campus security department, to the local law enforcement agency that has jurisdiction in the area?
+Contain an option for each student to identify a contact person or persons whom the institution shall notify within 24 hours of the determination that the student is missing, if the student has been determined missing by the institutional police or campus security department, or the local law enforcement agency?